 The biggest drawback to installing a thermal expansion tank is the maintenance that goes along with it.
 Amtrol, a leading manufacturer of thermal expansion tanks states that yearly maintenance is required.
 As the tanks gets older more frequent maintenance is required.
-Currently the average lifespan of an AO Smith water heater in Kansas City is 21 years.

 Even more upsetting is that thermal expansion tanks have not shown any sign that they actually increase the lifespan of your water heater.
 Unfortunately they have shown a near 100% reported failure rate at the time of replacement or repair.

 “A professional plumber should check the complete system, including the expansion tank, yearly and more frequently as the system ages.
 Checking the precharge allows a small quantity of air to escape and can result in an insufficient air charge.
 Always check the precharge while the tank is isolated and empty of water, and be sure to maintain the proper precharge whenever the tank is inspected.”

 Drawbacks of a thermal expansion tank

 - An increase in water pressure will cause the expansion tank to fill with water.
 This is frequently caused by failing PRV’s or improper inflation of the expansion tank.